q.u.q. similar games & best alternatives

 Game with the same Competence vibe

-1"The game involves making choices and exploring endings but lacks skill-based challenges or technical mastery."
+1"The game involves reading and making some choices to unlock endings, but lacks complex skill challenges or technical mastery."

 "The game involves navigating dialogue choices and multiple endings, but lacks skill-based challenges or complex mechanics."